arjun-menon/alteza/readme.md

 Below, the word "public" refers to generated public-facing website.

- 1. The directory strucutre is generally mirrored in the public site.
+ 1. The directory structure is generally mirrored in the public site.

  2. By default, nothing is public.
  	* A file must explicitly indicate (in some way) that it is to be public.